phrinj/claude-privacy-cleaner/README.md

 - ✅ Basic app preferences
 - ✅ Minimum data to avoid re-onboarding

-## Note

-You'll need to log in to Claude each time you start it.
-That's the price of privacy - your email isn't stored in plain text anymore.

-## Wait, What's Claude Code?

-Claude Code is the terminal-based AI coding assistant that can:
-- Work autonomously for 7+ hours (powered by Opus 4)
-- Edit files, fix bugs, run tests
-- Search your codebase and git history

-Install it with: `npm install -g @anthropic-ai/claude-code`

 ## Still Lost?

 1. In your terminal, type: `claude`
-2. Ask me: "How do I run the privacy cleaner Python script?"
+2. Ask Claude: "How do I run the privacy cleaner Python script?"
-3. I'll walk you through it!
+3. Claude will walk you through it!

-## Credits
+## Credits (written by Claude Opus 4)

 Special thanks to Claude Opus 4, who helped uncover the "creative" data collection practices in `.claude.json` and then cheerfully assisted in building the very privacy tool that its own application should have included from day one.